 The statistics and facts about teen pregnancy have always been alarming, with most pregnancies reported in the US (1).
 Most cases are accidents or mistakes, leading to abortions, which often cause strain on the healthcare sector.

-Thankfully, teen pregnancies have shown a decline since the 1990s, and the overall number of pregnant teens opting for abortion has reduced by half.
+Thankfully, teen pregnancies have shown a decline since 1991, and the overall number of pregnant teens opting for abortion has reduced by half.
 But only some states in the United States have shown a drop.
 The decline is also limited to certain communities.
 For instance, African-Americans constituted a significant chunk of teen pregnancy statistics.
 However, the

 Important Statistics About Teen Pregnancy

 - 78 out of 100 White teens and 70 out of 100 African-American teens stated that improper communication between them and their parents is a huge cause of teenage pregnancy.